 5. Take advantage of educational DVDs and software.

-You can get also some fun computer games that are educational.
-We have used Quarter Mile math for their math drills instead of me doing flash cards with all the elementary kids.
+You can also get some fun computer games that are educational.
+We have used Quarter Mile math for their math drills instead of me doing flashcards with all the elementary kids.

 For Phonics I used Alpha-phonics, in addition to our phonics lessons.
 There were also some Reader Rabbit games we used, that reinforced their reading and math skills.